nnlevy/quizbiz/PROJECT_SCOPE.md

 Revenue focus + measurement
 - Ensure AdSense slots never block core content or primary CTAs; define optimal placements for above-the-fold and in-content without harming UX.
 - Specify success metrics for the next iteration: upload conversion rate, ad CTR, and completion rates for the bill analysis flow with tracking guidance.
+- When editing this file, reconcile any removals or replacements with the actual Worker functionality and current scope notes above instead of overwriting blindly.
 ```